Cookey68/Portfio/README.md

 [Read More](asset/presentation slides.pdf)

-**Predictive Modeling and Hypothesis Testing using BeyondCar Dataset.**
+**Predictive Modeling and Hypothesis Testing using Due Promotion Dataset.**

  ![Due Promotion Dashboard2](https://github.com/user-attachments/assets/10d4252f-76ac-432a-9e71-2539db5f36af)

-**Predictive Modeling and Hypothesis Testing using BeyondCar Dataset.**
+*This is an HR analysis where the company wants to promote staff who has reached upto 7 years in service with organization.Due promotion analysis is the systematic evaluation of employees to determine their eligibility for promotion based on predefined criteria such as performance, experience, skills, and organizational needs.
+This process ensures fairness, transparency, and merit-based career advancement.*

 [Read More](http://www.linkedin.com/pulse/predictive-modeling-hypothesis-testing-using-titanic-dataset-aniete)